 Checklist - is bankruptcy right for you?

-Bankruptcy may help you become free of debts but it isn't the right option for everyone.
+Bankruptcy can help you become free of debts but it isn't the right option for everyone.
 It's important to understand how it will affect your day-to-day life and to explore the alternatives.

 Bankruptcy explainedIf you want more information about what bankruptcy is and how it works, see Bankruptcy - what you need to know.

-Bankruptcy may be suitable for you if all of the following apply:
+Bankruptcy might be suitable for you if all of the following apply:

 - you can't see a way to pay your debts